 Notes

 - I like Tony Chachere's Creole seasoning, but use your favorite brand!
+Most creole and cajun seasonings have plenty of salt in them, so I didn't add any extra salt.

 Kenneth Mangrum says